Alessia Cara discography

 The lead single from Cara's third studio album, In the Meantime, entitled "Sweet Dream", was released on July 15, 2021 and peaked at number 51 in Canada.
 Three promotional singles were released in support of the album: "Shapeshifter", followed by "Best Days", and "You Let Me Down".
 In the Meantime was released on September 24, 2021.
 Throughout the year, Cara also released numerous collaborations and contributed to several soundtracks, beginning with "The Use in Trying" for PAW Patrol: The Movie, as well as "Feel You Now" and "Last Goodbye" for Blade Runner: Black Lotus.
 She was featured on The Metallica Blacklist, and performed a cover of "Enter Sandman" alongside Mexican rock band The Warning, which appeared at number 13 on the Hard Rock Songs chart.
 Furthermore, Cara collaborated with American a capella group Pentatonix on a cover of "Frosty the Snowman", and released a cover of "Jingle Bell Rock" exclusive to Amazon Music, which charted at number 98 in the United Kingdom.

 Cara released her fourth studio album, Love & Hyperbole, on February 14, 2025.
 The lead single of which was released on July 19, 2024, titled "Dead Man".
 Following the album's release, "Fire" was released as the second single.
 Cara subsequently contributed to the soundtrack of Nobody Wants This with the song, "My House", which was released on October 23, 2025.
+To commemorate the anniversary of Love & Hyperbole, Cara announced on February 13, 2026, that she would release her second live album, Love or Lack Thereof.
+The album was released on March 20, 2026 and featured collaborations with singers Nelly Furtado and Norah Jones.